sidramesh2018/calc/deploy.md

 Note that the web application and the `rq` worker application have separate logs, so you will need to look at each individually.

+## Initial Superuser

+After the initial setup of `calc-db` and a production app, you will need to create a superuser account, after which you'll be able to login to the Django admin panel to add additional user accounts.
+The easiest way to create the initial superuser is to use `cf-ssh` (docs [here](https://docs.cloud.gov/getting-started/one-off-tasks/)) and run `python manage.py createsuperuser`.

 ## Setting up the API